wewriteapps/FWRD/README.rst

 - WSGI-compliant

-- Simple routing with URL parameters
+- Simple routing with URL parameters, with support for advanced routing using regular expressions

-- HTTP Method support for the "useful" methods: GET/POST/PUT/DELETE/HEAD
+- HTTP Method support for the "useful" (REST) methods: GET/POST/PUT/DELETE/HEAD

 - Redirect support